OfreeWeisman/Star-War-movies-list-demo-application/README.md

 ## Instructions
 1. Download the files
 2. Open movies.html file in the browser
+3. Tip: avoid using Brave browser due to security restrictions which may deny access to the local storage